rubendal/SSBU-Calculator/README.md

 ## SSBU Calculator
-Web based Smash Ultimate knockback calculator (using Sm4sh Calculator code with SSBU mechanics and data)
+Web based Smash Ultimate knockback calculator

-This calculator is based on the Smash 4 one, currently all data is based on E3 build changes (since we still don't have the game finished nor the game files) so the calculator can be used to check how new damage multipliers interact with KB and check visualizations of the launch speed changes (not 100% accurate tho)
+This calculator is based on the Smash 4 one, currently all data is based on E3/current demo build changes (since we still don't have the game finished nor the game files) so the calculator can be used to check how new damage multipliers interact with KB and check visualizations of the launch speed changes (not 100% accurate tho)

 This project will be updated when Smash Ultimate releases